Plagiocephaly Cranial Bands in Phoenix

 Cranial bands – also referred to as cranial orthotics or cranial helmets – support the development of a normal head and jaw shape in children.
 The helmets are specially fitted to prevent any pain or discomfort to the child, and most children feel comfortable wearing the band immediately.

 Doctors often prescribe this type of treatment to babies to correct abnormally developing head shapes.
-Due to their soft skull, some babies may develop irregular heads for many reasons, and some cases may require helmets to correct the head shape and avoid future problems down the road.
+Due to their soft skull, some babies may develop irregular heads for many reasons, and some may require helmets to correct the head shape and avoid future problems.

 Cranial remolding helmets usually have a hard exterior covering with a foam coating.
 Gentle, consistent pressure is applied to control a head’s natural growth, preventing the overgrowth of more prominent spots and permitting the proper development of flatter areas of the skull.